-‘Steven Universe’ Season 5: Captain Lars and Other Hints From Creator Rebecca Sugar
+‘Steven Universe’ Season 5: Captain Lars And Other Hints From Creator Rebecca Sugar

 Pink Diamond’s Murderer

 Another exciting Steven Universe spoiler making the rounds is that the upcoming episodes could finally reveal who really shattered Pink Diamond.
-According to IO9, the show could turn into some sort of murder-mystery after it was hinted that it may not have been Steven’s mom Rose who killed Pink Diamond.
-Thus, Steven and his gem friends may have to do some sleuthing to uncover the truth and clear Rose’ name.
+According to IO9, the show could turn into some sort of murder mystery after it was hinted that it may not have been Steven’s mom Rose who killed Pink Diamond.
+Thus, Steven and his gem friends may have to do some sleuthing to uncover the truth and clear Rose’s name.

 [Featured Image by Paul Zimmerman/Getty Images for Turner]